Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models

 \section{Conclusion}

-We proposed the framework \ouralg based on inference path search, along with three novel instantiated algorithms: \xtsampling, \xcleansampling, and \xtgrad, to address the non-differentiability challenge in training-free guidance.
+We proposed the framework \ouralg based on inference path search, along with three novel instantiated algorithms: \xtsampling, \xcleansampling, and \xtgrad, which guide diffusion models toward the posterior conditional distribution and address the non-differentiability challenge in training-free guidance.
 Experimental results demonstrated the improvements of \ouralg against existing methods.
 Furthermore, we identified an inference-time scaling law that highlights \ouralg's scalability in inference-time computation.